FanaticPythoner/MSOfficeFileConverter/README.md

 - Install the requirements in the requirements.txt file (pip install -r requirements.txt)

-- Use the sample code below *Usage* in the *WordDocument* class below as an example.
+- Use the sample code below [*Usage / Code Sample*](https://github.com/FanaticPythoner/MSOfficeFileConverter#usage--code-sample-) in the [*WordDocument*](https://github.com/FanaticPythoner/MSOfficeFileConverter#worddocument-class) class below as an example.
 Enjoy.

 # WordDocument Class